infiniflow/ragflow/docs/faq.md

 ### 4. Is it possible to share dialogue through URL?

-Yes, this feature is now available..
+Yes, this feature is now available.

 ### 5. Do you support multiple rounds of dialogues, i.e., referencing previous dialogues as context for the current dialogue?